samskivert/compose/docs/content/posts/recap.md

 For unrelated reasons, I had recently had cause to wire up [TypeScript] language server support and was deeply impressed by how much better it was than the nearly dozen other languages whose language server projects I had tried.
-This was all the more impressive given that the TypeScript team didn't even maintain their language server, like many languages, they had started on an "interactive compiler daemon" before LSP existed, so some third party just bolted together their existing interactive compiler with the LSP protocol.
+This was all the more impressive given that the TypeScript team didn't even maintain their language server.
+Like many languages, they had started on an "interactive compiler daemon" before LSP existed, so some third party just bolted together their existing interactive compiler with the LSP protocol.
 But unlike many languages, their's was somehow robust, full featured and very fast.